 - Defective escalators or elevators

-Proving Liability in a Rockland Slip and Fall Accident
+Proving Liability in a Rockland County Slip and Fall Accident

 If you’ve been injured in a slip and fall accident, you may have a right to bring a personal injury lawsuit in a civil New York court.
-You will need to prove that the defendant’s negligence caused the slip and fall accident that resulted in your injuries.
-In other words, you will need to prove that the defendant is liable for the damage you sustained from the slip and fall accident.
+You will need to prove that the defendant’s negligence caused the accident that resulted in your injuries.
+In other words, you will need to prove that the defendant is liable for the damage you sustained from the accident.
 Almost all slip and fall lawsuits are considered premises liability lawsuits.
 The plaintiff brings a lawsuit against the property owner for his or her failure to keep the property reasonably safe.

 Under New York law, property owners have a legal duty to guests and visitors on their property to keep the property free from dangerous or hazardous conditions.
 Property owners owe visitors a legal obligation to inspect for dangerous conditions and fix those dangerous conditions.
 The more open and obvious the dangerous condition, the easier it is for plaintiffs to succeed in court.